metropolik/cars/README.md

 ```

 ## Building on command line
-Compilation is done with git, cmake and a compiler of your choice e.g., gcc, visual studio.
+Building is done with git, cmake and a compiler of your choice e.g., gcc, visual studio.
 Please make sure to use one of the latest versions of cmake, though older versions will probably work fine too.
 CMake can be downloaded from: [https://cmake.org/](https://cmake.org/)
 1. Clone the repo
 ```